 Everyone is encouraged to visit the meteorites at either location for a self-guided tour.
 The buildings are usually open during business hours unless there is a holiday.

 In the Fall semester of 2006, the JMU Physics & Astronomy Department debuted its Astronomy Park adjacent to the Physics & Chemistry building.
 JMU has constructed a platform with permanently mounted telescope piers for six 10" equatorially mounted Meade telescopes and one free-standing 14" Celestron telescope.
 All of these telescopes are outfitted with SBIG CCD cameras and a spectrometer.
-JMU will be offering public access or star parties utilizing these telescopes several times during the semester.
-In case of unfavorable weather for viewing on the scheduled night of observing, the events are subject to being cancelled.
+JMU offers public access or star parties utilizing these telescopes on the last Thursday of each month through the academic semester.
+If it is cloudy on that night, the following Saturday is used as a backup.
+Friend "JMUPlanetarium" on Facebook to keep informed about the star parties and planetarium activities.

 Robotics is an interesting and very broad area.
 The department of Physics & Astronomy has developed a workshop for high school students who may be interested in this emerging field.
 Our hope is to delve into some of the very basic principles and methods.
 We seek to have students discover the answers to such questions as: How can you maneuver using simple DC-motors or servos?
 How do you integrate motion and environmental response using a microprocessor?
 How can one build and test simple electronic circuits that provide speed regulation?
 How can one sense light, obstacles and other environmental factors using sensors?Last spring we challenged a group of physics majors to design and build a robot that could find and collect paper clips in an enclosed area with obstacles.
 See a movie of the results here.